How long it has been happening

 Next step

 The form does not make visitors diagnose the system perfectly.
 They can choose inspection / troubleshooting, explain what they are noticing, and stay inside the same main request path as every other service page.
 If the property is in South Surrey, Cloverdale, Newton, Fleetwood, Guildford, or Port Kells, the Surrey service areas page gives a quick location check before submitting.
+If the issue now sounds routine rather than diagnostic, the pumping page is the cleaner fit, and if you mainly need a schedule baseline after buying the property, the maintenance guidance page helps frame the next step.

 Related service paths